Senthil1794/Fake_News_Detection_TFIDF/README.md

 # Fake_News_Detection_TFIDF
-Machine learning project to detect whether news article is fake or not based on its textual content
+Machine learning project to detect whether news article is fake or not based on its textual content using TFIDF method